Welcome to the Computer Vision Lab Dresden

 - Full day tutorial at ICCV 2015.
 Organized by Bogdan Savchynskyy (CVLD Dresden); Thorsten Beier (HCI Heidelberg); Jörg Kappes (HCI Heidelberg); …

-- Two papers accepted to MICCAI 2015 (see publication).
-In the first work, jointly with Gene Myers team, we demonstrate the …
+- Two papers accepted as oral presentation to MICCAI 2015 (see publication).
+In the first work, jointly with Gene Myers team, …

 - The Dataset from our 2014 ACCV paper is online.
 You can Download it here.